-2020 Regulatory and Legislative Trends Report provides an overview of key legislative, regulatory, judicial, and other developments affecting the workers compensation system.
+2021 Regulatory and Legislative Trends Report provides an overview of key legislative, regulatory, judicial, and other developments affecting the workers compensation system.
 This publication aligns with the legislative cycle to include the latest countrywide, regional, and individual state actions and trends as of July 31, 2021.

 - Workers compensation for workplace-related mental injuries